consindo/jono.nz/source/work/index.md

 At the end of 2017, I finished studying Applied Mathematics & Computer Science at the [University of Auckland](https://www.auckland.ac.nz).

+I'm currently looking for new opportunities.
+Please have a look at my [résumé](https://db.tt/SmgPtfZNBv) and [get in touch](mailto:jono@jonocooper.com).

 ## Sandfield
-I was employed as an Intern at [Sandfield](https://www.sandfield.co.nz) from November 2016 - September 2017.
+I was employed as an Intern at [Sandfield](https://www.sandfield.co.nz) in Auckland, New Zealand from November 2016 - September 2017.
 I worked with the [Crossfire EDI](http://crossfireedi.com/) team where we built a web app for customers to manage their orders, products, and EDI implementations.
 I worked with the full stack, developing with ES6, React, ASP.NET, and Microsoft SQL Server.

 Through the creation of this app, we saw a significant reduction in support time and costs for the Crossfire EDI product.